NFL's Travis Kelce breaks silence on 'amazing' Taylor Swift

 - Published

-National Football League star Travis Kelce has praised his rumoured love interest, Taylor Swift, for her internet-breaking appearance at his game last Sunday.
+NFL star Travis Kelce has lavished praise on his rumoured love interest, Taylor Swift, for her internet-breaking appearance at his game last Sunday.

-"Shout out to Taylor for showing up," Kelce said on the podcast he shares with his brother.
+"Shout out to Taylor for showing up," Kelce, 33, said on his podcast.
 "That was pretty ballsy.
 I sure as hell enjoyed the weekend."

-Swift looked on from Kelce's box as his team, the Kansas City Chiefs, beat the Chicago Bears 41-10.
+Swift, also 33, looked on from Kelce's box as his team, the Kansas City Chiefs, beat the Chicago Bears 41-10.

 But to many people watching, it was the pop star who stole the show.